Location: 4490 Septemvri, Bulgaria

-Season: July 22, 2019 to August 19, 2019
+Season: July 21, 2024 to August 18, 2024

-Deadline Type: Exact date
+Deadline Type: Rolling

-Discount for AIA members: 5% discount off the regular admission fee (for applying directly through BHFS)
+Discount for AIA members: 5% discount off the regular admission fee

 Period(s) of Occupation: Late Classical, Hellenistic (5th - 3rd century BCE)

 Major field school topics/activities: Archaeological field techniques and methods for excavation and documentation; Ancient Greek and Thracian archaeology in the light of their trade and religious interaction at the site; RTI (Reflectance Transformation Imaging) documentation of Late Classical and Hellenistic finds, excursions to significant heritage sites in Thrace, Bulgaria.